Data Integration

 Load

 The load step involves loading the cleaned, transformed data into the target system (often a database).
-During this step, it's important to make sure the load is performed correctly, and using as little resource as possible.
-In order to make the process efficient, it's good practice to disable any constraints and indexes before the load and enable them back only after the load is completed.
+During this step, it's important to ensure the load is performed correctly and use as little resource as possible.
+To make the process efficient, good practice dictates that any constraints and indexes are turned off before the load and enabled again only after the load is completed.

 Read more: